jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - When closing into a fault after an auto open, switch will trip if current exceeds 51 pickup value
 - Reclose NOT supervised by healthy batt
 - trip PB is not blocked by PB lock - for safety
-- No normal/alternate profile (forced to group 1 settings)
 - If sectionalizing is enabled, sets reclosing and fast curve to 0
 - Can only activate reclosing and fast curve if sectionalizing is disabled
+- Alternate profile only does reclosing
--
+	- All automation settings hidden
+	- Sectionalizing set to 0 in template
+	- Hardcode loop scheme latch to 0

 For Fault on A: